 The Club celebrated its bicentenary in 1982 and has hosted Kent County Cricket Club for a Cricket Week since 1902 (the Festival in 1901 marked the opening of the new Ground).
 The Nevill has also staged international matches – most notably the 1983 World Cup fixture between India and Zimbabwe (‘Kapil Dev’s match’).

-A number of players with first class or international experience have represented the club in the Kent Cricket League: amongst them Bob Woolmer, Alan Brown, Peter Hearn, Mike Willard and more recently Julian Thompson and Rajeshwar Sharma.
+A number of players with first class or international experience have represented the club in the Kent Cricket League: amongst them are Bob Woolmer and Alan Brown, (Peter Hearn & Mike Willard just missed League Cricket) and more recently Julian Thompson and Rajeshwar Sharma.
 Many more KCL and KCB representative players have been selected from the membership, and presently Mark Alexander would be recognised amongst those so chosen.

 In 2007 TWCC U15 XI won The Portman Building Society Cup, out of a national total of 1704 club sides which took part; it was the first occasion that a team from Kent had been successful at this level.
 Rare extract footage of the Finals Day of this event, kindly supplied by the ECB recording team, can be found by clicking here.

 Current notable achievements include winning the Kent T20 KO competition in both 2016 and 2017, plus, in the first year of victory, the XI progressed to the Sky televised Finals before ending their epic run; not to be outdone, TWCC II won their Premier League for the first time in 2017, their Championship being based on 13 wins out of 16 matches played.
 We must wish our sides well for 2018 and beyond.